Meet Busayo, PhD Environmental Sciences Student

 About Busayo Kodaolu

-Program: PhD Environmental Science
+Program: PhD Environmental Sciences

 Why did you decide to pursue graduate studies at the University of Guelph?
 Did your undergrad experience shape your decision to further your studies?

 I initially didn’t plan to study soil science but I grew to love the course.
 In one of our undergrad classes, we learned it takes thousands of years for a handful of soil to be formed.
 I think that makes soil a precious resource that needs to be carefully cared for and protected.
 I wanted to learn more about the processes occurring in soil and how our past or current environment and human activities might be altering these processes.
 Guelph ranks high as one of the best schools for agricultural research.

 Environmental soil chemistry, I am looking at how we can sustainably use waste (household, animal, and municipal) to grow plants.

 How have you found ways to get involved as a grad student?

 I have had few volunteering experiences.
 I was part of the committee that planned the first and second edition of OAC cross campus conference between the Ridgetown and Guelph campuses.
 I am currently part of the committee planning the 2021 Agricultural Science Corteva Symposium.
 I have also had some teaching assistant (TA) experience.
 All these experiences have been interesting as I get to meet new people across the OAC and University campuses as a whole.

 How has your graduate program experience been different from your undergrad experience?